14th National Congress of the Chinese Communist Party

-The 14th National Congress of the Chinese Communist Party (Traditional Chinese: 中國共產黨第十四次全國代表大會) was convened from October 12 - 18, 1992.
+The 14th National Congress of the Chinese Communist Party was convened from 12 to 18 October, 1992.
 It was preceded by the 13th National Congress of the Chinese Communist Party.
+2,000 delegates represented the party's 51 million members.

-It set in motion the 14th Central Committee of the Chinese Communist Party.
-Building Socialism with Chinese Characteristics was advanced.
+The Congress elected the 14th Central Committee of the Chinese Communist Party.
+Building socialism with Chinese Characteristics was advanced.
+The congress outlined the major tasks in the reform, economic and social development in the 1990s.
+It declared that the target of China's economic restructuring was to establish a socialist market economic system.
 It was succeeded by the 15th National Congress of the Chinese Communist Party.